javalsai/lidm/README.md

 # Contributors
 Special thanks to:
 * Javalsai, Maintainer and everyone's second favourite penguin!!!
-* DeaDvey, the most awesomest of all.
+* DeaDvey, the most awesomest of all, did some pretty HARDCORE gramer cheking.
 * KillerTofus, [made the AUR package](https://github.com/javalsai/lidm/pull/2)!
 Saved me from reading the Arch Wiki 💀.
 * ChatGPT, in times of slow laptops where pages take ages to load, a single tab connected to a bunch of burning cloud GPUs feeding corporate hype is all you need to get quick answers for your questions, as long as you know how to filter AI crap ofc.
 * [My lack of gf](https://www.instagram.com/reel/C8sa3Gltmtq/?igsh=NO_ZUCKERBERG__FUCK_OFF_YOUR_FINGERPRINGTING_QUERY__OBVIOUSLY_STANDS_FOR_INSTAGRAM_SHARE_ID_FFS), can't imagine this project being possible if somebody actually cared about me daily.

 # Milestones
 * If this ~~video~~ **repo** gets to 100 ~~likes~~ **stars**, I'll make an arch aur package and properly document installation on multiple init systems.
-* (I might also make a nix flake if yall nix nerds ask me for it)
+* (I might also make a nix flake if yall nix nerds ask me for it).

 # Recommendations
-Hope you didn't expect actual project recommendations, but these songs are 🔥
+Hope you didn't expect actual project recommendations, but these songs are 🔥:
 * "Sixpence None the Richer - Kiss Me"
 * "Avril Lavigne - Complicated"
 * "Shawn Mendes - There's Nothing Holdin' Me Back"